 This 10-minute daily ritual will help you de-stress, make you more efficient, and can even help you become a more creative person.
-And no, we’re not being dramatic, it’s that life-changing, so hear us out…
+And no, we’re not being dramatic, it can be that life-changing, so hear us out…

-Well, life coach, global writer and speaker, Kira Jean, reminded us recently how important it is to journal each day to help clarify your thoughts, practice gratitude, and help you visualize your goals.
-Here are her top tips on how to journal and how it can help you be a happier person:
+Life coach, global writer and speaker, Kira Jean, reminded us recently how important it is to journal each day to help clarify your thoughts, practice gratitude, and help you visualize your goals.
+Here are her top tips on how to journal and how it can help feel happier and more positive.

 What is journaling, how does it help?

 “Journaling is a practice that can be used in different ways to increase mental and emotional clarity and fuel creativity.
 It can be used to reflect on your day and clear your thoughts, or it can be used to dream, create, and explore ideas and experiences.”

 “The wonderful thing about journaling is that you can write about anything!
 It can be a safe place – you can write about what’s bothering you or write down your wildest dreams.
 The writing itself is a cathartic activity, particularly when you write by hand.”